 Summer is the time of year that we get outside, enjoy the sunshine, and get active!
 Summer brings a host of concerns from sunburns to dehydration.
 Here are some tips to stay safe and healthy this summer.

-Stay Hydrated! – Hydration is extremely important during the summer months.
+Hydration is extremely important during the summer months.
 Especially if you find yourself outside and in the sun.
-Risk of dehydration is much higher in the summer.
+The risk of dehydration is much higher in the summer.
 Here are some tips to stay hydrated and encourage kids to drink, drink, drink!

 - Always carry a water bottle for yourself and each child with you.